-A Smile That You Can be Proud of
+Restore a Smile That Makes You Proud

 Understanding the Cost of Dentures

 When it comes to the cost of dentures in Dayton, you cannot expect your treatment to be the same as someone else.
 The reason for this is that your case is likely very different than another patient's.
-When coming in to see our team at Rahn Dental Group, we will consider various factors to determine how much you can expect to spend on your new smile.
+When coming in to see our team at Rahn Dental of Ohio, we will consider various factors to determine how much you can expect to spend on your new smile.
 But no matter the price tag, it’s important to remember that it is far better to have a full, complete smile that allows for functionality, longevity, and a better quality of life.

 Factors That Affect the Cost of Dentures

 When meeting with your denture dentist in Dayton, you can trust that we will examine your smile in its entirety and consider the following factors before making a decision based on our findings:

 - Are preliminary treatments needed to strengthen the jawbone, improve gum health, or remove any severely decayed teeth?
 If so, you may be required to undergo a bone graft, periodontal therapy, or tooth extraction.

 - The material used to create the gum-colored base and artificial teeth.